apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``2`` = log every second transaction
    -  ``3`` = log every third transaction and so on...

-.. ts:confvar:: CONFIG proxy.config.http.slow.log.threshold INT 0
+.. ts:cv:: CONFIG proxy.config.http.slow.log.threshold INT 0
    :reloadable:

    The number of milliseconds before a slow connection's debugging stats are dumped.
 Specify ``1`` to enable or ``0`` to disable.